 “Farsight’s DNSDB is a bridge to new data points in all of our investigations.”

 Farsight collects Passive DNS data from its global sensor array.
 It then filters and verifies the DNS transactions before inserting them into the DNSDB, along with ICANN-sponsored zone file access download data.
-The end result is the highest-quality and most comprehensive Passive DNS data service of its kind - with more than 35 billion DNS resolutions since 2010.
+The end result is the highest-quality and most comprehensive Passive DNS data service of its kind - with more than 100 billion DNS records since 2010.

 Farsight’s DNSDB transforms threat feeds into actionable, relevant threat intelligence in real time to increase the value of an organization’s existing threat intelligence.
 Its high-performance, indexed, time-series DNS intelligence data service can ultimately improve visibility for an organization’s security program and protect its infrastructure from current and future threats.